ReactiveHTML/rimmel/README.md

 Functional-Reactive HTML/RML Template Engine for next-generation webapps that scales gracefully and thrives in complexity.

 In RML, Promises and Observable streams are fist-class citizens.
-Rimmel subscribes to them behind the scenes, making a seamless, elegant and testable integration.
+Rimmel subscribes to them behind the scenes both ways, in and out, making a seamless, elegant and testable integration.
 No need for JSX, React, Babel.
 It's 100% pure JavaScript.

 ```javascript